peterdresslar/vercel-ai-sdk-examples/README.md

-vercel ai sdk from the examples: anthropic without and wirh anthropic sdk
+vercel ai sdk from the examples: anthropic without and (coming soon?) with anthropic sdk